 - Talk during puberty: When a boy hits puberty, they should be reminded of penile hygiene.
 Frequent erections and the beginning of sexual activity increase the need to wash under the foreskin daily.
 Use the time to address safe sex as well.

-“If your kid is trying to retract the skin and they feel uncomfortable or the feel like it’s cracking and it’s not pleasant that may be a time to go see a pediatric urologist,” Brahmbhatt explains.
+“If your kid is trying to retract the skin and they feel uncomfortable or they feel like it’s cracking and it’s not pleasant that may be a time to go see a pediatric urologist,” Brahmbhatt explains.
 The problem may be that the foreskin is just too tight around the penis.
 It happens.
 “If it’s too tight now, it will be too tight later.
 You may want to have a circumcision to avoid problems in the future.”

 There are other issues that can occur with foreskin at the earliest ages.
 For instance, once a boy is past potty training age they may report, or parents might notice, their foreskin ballooning up when they urinate, resulting in a weak stream.
 “Sometimes these poor kids will also dribble urine into their underwear that was trapped by the foreskin,” Brahmbhatt says.
 “That also indicates tightness in the foreskin.
 They may need a circumcision”

 Another issue is called paraphimosis.
 This is when the retracted foreskin rolls up and is unable to return to its previous position.
-This creates blood restriction, swelling and pain.
-“That’s when you really have to get to your doctor, because that is something that really needs to get taken care of,” cautions Brahmbhatt.
+This creates blood restriction, swelling, and pain.
+“That’s when you really have to get to your doctor because that is something that really needs to get taken care of,” cautions Brahmbhatt.
 Why?
 Because if left unchecked, the penis could possibly become gangrenous.

 Serious penile hygiene comes when children are able to fully retract their foreskin.
 While this usually happens around puberty it can happen much earlier.
 Parents should keep an eye out.
 If a boy is able to pull back their foreskin and reveal the head, or glans, of their penis, then they should also be washing that part of their body to get in the habit during bathtime.